v-vong3/csulb/cecs_343/demo/patterns-demo/structural/dto/README.md

 ## Disadvantages

+* Adds additional objects to be maintained
-* Increases the size of solution by requiring the crafting of a dedicated object for each DTO scenario
+  * Increases the size and complexity of solution by requiring specific objects for each transfer scenario
-* Additional management all DTO
+  * DTOs consisting of data from multiple sources are more brittle and susceptible to system changes
-* Over engineering for scenarios where only a couple of parameters will ever be need to be transported
+* Over-engineering for scenarios where only a few parameters need to be transported to another layer

 ## Zero-Sum